CityOfZion/neo-python/docs/source/install.rst

 Installation
 ------------

 You will need to install the libleveldb library.
-Install `Python 3.7 <https://www.python.org/downloads/release/python-370/>`_ to make sure you don't run into any issues with your version of Python being different than the current maintainer's version.
+Install `Python 3.6 <https://www.python.org/downloads/release/python-366/>`__ or  `Python 3.7 <https://www.python.org/downloads/release/python-370/>`_ to make sure you don't run into any issues with your version of Python being different than the current maintainer's version.
 Note that Python 3.5 and below are not supported.

 You should install platform specific items before installing ``neo-python``.